When putting together the itinerary for our second TTT Tour, we had just one worry: would three days in Istanbul be enough?

 1pm: Head to Istanbul’s Famous Grand Bazaar

 The best place to start is at the Bazaar’s historic centre, İç Bedesten, built by Mehmet the Conqueror in 1461.
-Meaning ‘indoor arcade’, the Bazaar is quite unlike the dusty souks of Marrakech, but instead a dazzling indoor mall – one that stretches for miles.
+Meaning ‘indoor arcade’, the Bazaar is quite unlike the dusty souks of Marrakech and instead a dazzling indoor mall – one that stretches for miles.

-Boasting over 500 stalls (known as ‘dolap’) and 5,000 shops, the Grand Bazaar is a place you must visit during your three days in Istanbul.
+Boasting over 500 stalls (known as ‘dolap’) and 5,000 shops, the Grand Bazaar is a place you must visit during your 3 days in Istanbul.
+In terms of what to see in Istanbul, this Bazaar is also definitely one.

 3pm: Head to Istanbul’s Spice Market (or ‘Mısır Çarşısı’)